skeller1/extr/readme.md

 2.  __Register your directable controller actions__

-    Define all controller configurations in a configuration file (`config/extdirect.yml`):
+    Define your controller configuration in one configuration file (`config/extdirect.yml`):

         ProjectsController:
          methods: